Jack Wilson (shortstop)

-Jack Eugene Wilson (born December 29, 1977) is an American baseball coach and former professional shortstop in Major League Baseball.
-He is currently an assistant coach at Grand Canyon University.
+Jack Eugene Wilson (born December 29, 1977) is an American former professional baseball shortstop and current coach.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Seattle Mariners, and Atlanta Braves.
+After his playing career, he became a coach and is the manager of the Greenville Flyboys in the collegiate Appalachian League.

 Early career

 Wilson played high school baseball for Thousand Oaks High School in Thousand Oaks, California.
-He later played for two seasons at Oxnard Junior College, the same baseball program that produced major leaguers Terry Pendleton, Josh Towers, Paul McAnulty, among others.
-He was coached by Pat Woods, Jon Larsen, Roger Frash and Buster Staniland.
+He later played for two seasons at Oxnard College, the same baseball program that produced major leaguers Terry Pendleton, Josh Towers, and Paul McAnulty.
+He was coached by Pat Woods, Jon Larsen, Roger Frash, and Buster Staniland.